nhm-herpetology/museum-NGS-training/Unit_02/README.md

-# Unit 2: Introduction to short read sequencing and library preparation
+# Unit 2: Illumina libraries: de novo assembly and reference mapping
 **Summary**

 In this unit participants will learn: